gaissmai/bart/README.md

     The Table is safe for concurrent readers but not for concurrent readers and/or writers.

-    The Table can be set in path compression mode, which reduces memory consumption by almost an order of magnitude for IPv6 routes.
-    However, insertions become more time-consuming, while lookup times remain fast.

-  func (t *Table[V]) WithPathCompression() *Table[V]

   func (t *Table[V]) Insert(pfx netip.Prefix, val V)
   func (t *Table[V]) Update(pfx netip.Prefix, cb func(val V, ok bool) V) (newVal V)